 Guiding Principles for Business Design

-We condensed our experiences and best practices into five central guiding principles.
+We condensed our experiences and best practices into six central guiding principles.
 They are employed throughout all our projects and we stick to them - even if our customer tries to soften them up.
+Get to know them in this article.

 Dream big, act small